kanaria69/Mainecoco/README.md

-## To the guy who invented zero... thanks for nothing.
+## How does the moon cut his hair?
+Eclipse it.